Asiya Azeem

-Asiya Azeem (آسیہ عظیم) is a Pakistani politician who is currently a Member of the National Assembly of Pakistan.
-She had previously been a Member of the 12th National Assembly of Pakistan from 18 November 2002 to 17 November 2007.
+Asiya Azeem (آسیہ عظیم) is a Pakistani politician who had been a member of the National Assembly of Pakistan from October 2022 till August 2023 and from November 2002 till November 2007.
 Her terms in Parliament coincide with the 7th and 10th Phases of the Pakistani Women's Parliamentary History.

 Education

 She was awarded a Masters in Fine Arts with Distinction from the University of the Punjab in 1985.
 She had also pursued her undergraduate degree from the University of the Punjab wherein she was awarded a Bachelors of Fine Arts (Hons.) with Distinction.

 Early life and family

 She taught at the Lahore College for Women and College of Home Economics from 1986 to 1993, and has served as a visiting faculty at several institutes up until 2002.

 She is married to Azeem Chaudhary.

 Political career

 First tenure 12th National Assembly of Pakistan (2002-2007)

 She was elected to the 12th National Assembly of Pakistan as a candidate of Pakistan Muslim League (Q) on a Reserved Seat for Women from Punjab in the 2002 Pakistani general election.
 Her term lasted from 18 November 2002 until 17 November 2007.
 During her term she also served as a member of the Public Accounts Committee; as a committee member she made valuable contributions towards probing and recovering losses and irregularities caused to the national exchequer.

 Some of her other contributions from that time include: (a) calling for maintaining the momentum and flow of public donations for quake victims and creating consensus among government and opposition parties on this natural disaster during the 2005 Kashmir Earthquake, and, (b) the National Assembly of Pakistan during 2005 accepted her resolution for implementing Disaster Management courses for all students studying in Pakistani Institutions.
 The resolution also proposed that extra 10 marks be awarded to the said students in their final examination.
 She participated in the Roundtable Discussion with Dr. Kamal Hossain, Former Foreign Minister of Bangladesh on Lessons for Pakistan from Bangladeshi Electoral Reforms and the System of Caretaker Government on May 17, 2006, organised by PILDAT.
 During her tenure she remained a strong advocate of safeguarding the rights of women in keeping with the injunctions of the Quran and Sunnah.
 Azeem remained amongst the top female legislators of the 12th National Assembly of Pakistan; who tabled resolutions of national interest before the august House.